Mushus/embulk-parser-convjson/README.md

 # Singlejson parser plugin for Embulk

-This is convinience parser for Embulk.
+This is convinience JSON parser for Embulk.

 ## Overview